marcoverpas/keynote_speech_Florence/README.md

 To address these challenges, an effective strategy is to develop the model by assembling pre-existing blocks drawn from the literature.
 This approach enables the creation of a *toy model* suitable for preliminary comparative-dynamics exercises, which can subsequently be adapted to reflect the institutional specificities of the country or area under consideration.

-In this lecture, we will use three main blocks.
-The SFC skeleton of the model will be taken from one of the simplest SFC models, the so-called *Model PC* (see Godley and Lavoie, 2007, chapter 4).
-The interdependencies across industries will be modelled based on standard IO literature (Miller and Blair, 2009, chapters 1 and 2).
-Lastly, the ecological block will be borrowed from the works of Dafermos, Nikolaidi, and Galanis (2016, 2018).
+In this lecture, we will employ three main blocks.
+The SFC skeleton of the model will be drawn from one of the simplest SFC frameworks, the so-called *Model PC* (see Godley and Lavoie, 2007, ch.
+4).
+The interdependencies across industries will be modelled following the standard IO literature (Miller and Blair, 2009, chs 1-2).
+Finally, the ecological block will be adapted from Dafermos, Nikolaidi, and Galanis (2016).

 [to be continued]